andybflynn/Calculator/readme.md

+# Calculator

-A basic calculator to practice using React hooks and Styled Components.
+### A basic calculator to practice using React hooks and Styled Components.

 To run: